GoogleCloudPlatform/chef-google-compute/README.md

   the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

+* `ip_version` -
+  The IP Version that will be used by this address.
+Valid options are IPV4 or IPV6.
+The default value is IPV4.

 * `region` -
   Output only.
 A reference to Region resource